|Nutritional Guidelines (per serving)|

 Add the oil to a wok preheated on high heat.
 When the oil is hot, add the ginger slices, and stir-fry for about 30 seconds.
 (This is to flavor the oil).
 Remove the ginger slices.

-Add the ground beef to the wok and cook, using a spatula to break up the pieces, for 1 - 2 minutes, until it changes color.
+Add the ground beef to the wok and cook, using a spatula to break up the pieces, for 1 to 2 minutes, until it changes color.

 Add the rice, stirring and turning it over with a spatula to heat through and break up any clumps.
 Stir in more curry powder if desired (approximately another 1/2 tablespoon).